Qigong 4 - Iron and Silk: Strengthening the Body, Cleansing the Internal Organs

 This level ends with the final two postures of Standing Qigong, the culmination of stabilizing the benefits of your Iron and Silk training

 Prerequisite: Qigong level 3.

 Pricing: For those who can afford the patron price, thank you for considering paying at that level.
-It subsidizes our ability to offer scholarships to those who can't afford the regular program price.

 Questions?
 Please contact Trinley.